 Rev. David William Renshaw.

 The Rev. David William Renshaw became the Vicar of the Parish of Worthing, Holy Trinity with Christ Church on 26th July.
-The parish will soon take on its new name of the Parish of Worthing Christ Church, when the Holy Trinity Church is handed back to the Diocese.
+The parish has now taken its new name of the Parish of Worthing Christ Church, when the Holy Trinity Church was handed back to the Diocese on 1st September 2018.

 Christ Church parish became part of the team of the parish of ‘Christ the King’, then subsequently the parish of ‘Holy Trinity and Christ Church’.